 Mayrhofen - Ski Resort and Snow Summary

-The Austrian Ski Resort of Mayrhofen is part of the Zillertal ski area with access to 91 individual pistes.
+The Austrian Ski Resort of Mayrhofen is part of the Zillertal ski area with access to 489km of downhill skiing, with 91 individual pistes, served by 177 ski lifts.
 In addition to the skiing in Mayrhofen itself (146km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Zillertal ski resorts of Fügen, Hippach and Tux - Finkenberg.
 Mayrhofen is directly linked by Ski Lift to the ski areas of Hippach.

 With skiing above 2000 metres, snow cover is generally reliable.

 Who is Mayrhofen good for?

 Mayrhofen Ski Area

 |3||Black Pistes (29km)|

 |30km||Cross Country Pistes|

 |630m||Resort Altitude (Mayrhofen)|